darksigma/Fundamentals-of-Deep-Learning-Book/README.md

 # Fundamentals of Deep Learning

-This repository is the code companion to my book "Fundamentals of Deep Learning"
+This repository is the code companion to my book "Fundamentals of Deep Learning."
+All algorithms are implemented in [Tensorflow](https://www.tensorflow.org/ "Tensorflow"), Google's new machine intelligence library.

 ## TODO